stack/Structure/README.markdown

 # Installation

 Currently only Carthage is supported.
+For Xcode 8 / Swift 3.0, add the following to your Carfile:

+    github "stack/Structure" ~> 1.1

+For Xcode 8 / Swift 2.3, add the following to your 'Cartfile`:

+    github "stack/Structure" ~> 1.1

-Add the following to your `Cartfile`:
+For Xcode 7.3 / Swift 2.2, add the following to your Cartfile:

     github "stack/Structure" ~> 1.0